 Using sales pitches and offers in the business description is against Google policy.
-You are limited to 750 characters anyways, so you want to be sure you are using the limited space wisely.
+You are limited to 750 characters, so you want to be sure you are using the limited space wisely.

 Don’t include prohibited and restricted content.

 Google has specific guidelines on prohibited and restricted content that you should familiarize yourself with.
-Not only will Google reject the business description if you have a violation, but you may also risk losing the entire account.
+Not only will Google reject the business description if you have a violation, but you may even risk losing the entire account.

 Here are some examples of prohibited or restricted content: